Steve Goodman: Facing the Music

 The ecstasy of early victory and the agony of ultimate defeat have defined the persona of the Chicago Cubs for more than 100 years -- and they underlie Steve Goodman's two classic songs about his favorite team:

 The two tunes are forever linked, as the latter grew out of the former in Chicago grassroots fashion.
 After Goodman was banned from singing "Dying Cub Fan" at Wrigley because of its affectionate depiction of the team's futility, he was commissioned to write a more optimistic song.
 Thus was born "Go, Cubs, Go," just six months before Goodman's death.

-"Go, Cubs, Go," the team's official song in 1984 and for several years afterward, became a true phenomenon starting in 2007.
+"Go, Cubs, Go," WGN-AM's song for the Cubs in 1984 and for several years afterward, became a true phenomenon starting in 2007.
 Since then, the catchy anthem has rocked Wrigley Field at the end of every home win, and all 40,000 fans present join in the singing instead of rushing out of the stadium.

 In 2007, this routine led Illinois Lt.
 Gov. Pat Quinn to declare Oct.
 5, 2007, as Steve Goodman Day throughout the state -- just one day before a Cub loss dropped the team out of post-season competition.
 Throughout 2008, the 100th anniversary of when the team last won the World Series, the bellowing continued, both in and outside of Wrigley.
 The team echoed the strains, leading the majors in wins nearly all season long, only to drop three straight in the first playoff, falling short of the World Series once again.